MohammedMazher1/Tester/README.md

 # database : you will find the sql file for the project in TesterDB folder;
-#import the sql file to creat the project database
+#import the sql file to create the project database
 # admin email : muhmmed711300411@gmail.com , password : 0776533887;
 #and other users the password is the phone number